 This degree program has three options: Nutritional Biochemistry and Physiology, Applied and Community Nutrition, and Dietetics.
 The table below summarizes the requirements for this degree's Nutritional Biochemistry and Physiology, Applied and Community Nutrition options.
 For details on the Dietetics option, please refer to the Individualized Supervised Practice Pathway (ISPP) Handbook.

-5.1a.
-Summary of coursework requirement for Nutritional Sciences Master's program: Nutritional Biochemistry and Physiology track
+5.1.a.
+Summary of coursework requirement for NSGP MS in Nutritional Biochemistry and Physiology track

 - Minimum of 24 coursework credits - Minimum of 6 research credits